jonathanhogg/flitter/docs/tutorial.md

 We have made use of a [range expression](language.md#ranges) to provide the source vector for this loop.
 Ranges specify a start value, a stop value, and a step size.
+The stop value is *not* included in the vector.
+The `|` step value is optional and taken as `1` if not given.
+The start value is also optional and will be taken as `0` if not given.
+Thus, `..n` is a quick way to get the values `0` to `n-1`.
 This range runs from `offset` towards `0`, stepping by `-1` each time.
-The result for `offset` equal to `10` is the vector `10;9;8;7;6;5;4;3;2;1`.
-The stop value is *not* included in the vector.
-The loop iterates across this vector, binding `i` to the next value on each iteration.
-The result of a `for` loop is a composed vector of the result of each evaluation of the loop body.
+With `offset` equal to `10`, this gives the vector `10;9;8;7;6;5;4;3;2;1`.

+The `for` loop iterates across this vector, binding `i` to the next value on each iteration.
+Loops evaluate to vector composed of the result of each evaluation of the loop body.
 The result of this loop is a 10-item vector of `!text` nodes and these are then composed together with the following `!text` node so that the function returns a vector of 11 nodes.
 These 11 nodes are then appended to the group.

 :::{note}
 **Flitter** is a *strict* functional programming language, and so ranges are fully evaluated before use.
-For this reason, **Flitter** ranges *must* include a stop value.
+For this reason, ranges **must** include a stop value and the range `..1000000` will create a 1 million item long numeric vector.

 The only exception to strict evaluation is the usual [short-circuit logical operations](https://en.wikipedia.org/wiki/Short-circuit_evaluation) (see [Operators](language.md#operators) in the language documentation).
 :::

-## Animating Visuals
+## Animation

 While this code is starting to look more like a program, it still results in unchanging graphical output.
-In fact, **Flitter** is able to recognise that this program is entirely static and it will be compiled down to a single literal node tree with little-to-no program execution actually occurring on each frame – the function call is inlined and the loop unrolled.
+In fact, **Flitter** is able to recognise that this program is entirely static and it will be compiled down to a single literal node tree – the function call is inlined and the loop unrolled.

 Let's introduce some animation.
 Animation in **Flitter** is achieved by writing a program that introduces some visual change linked to time.
-The main way that we incorporate time is with the use of the `beat` global name.
-This provides a monotonically increasing value linked to the current program *tempo*.
-The default tempo is 120bpm, or 2 beats per second.
+The main way that we incorporate time is with the use of the `beat` global name:

 ```{code-block} flitter
 :emphasize-lines: 11